 Coverage : Feet, Hands

-In addition to the CLM-AV “Clamshell” Helmet and GLT-3 “Gladiator” Body Armor, each trooper is issued with a small detachable backpack, modular bedroll, survival blanket, compass, electric lantern, utensils, collapsible cup, 10m of nylon cord, ground cloth, personal medkit, and a combat knife.
+In addition to the CLM-AV “Clamshell” Helmet and GLT-3 “Gladiator” Body Armor, each trooper was issued with a small detachable backpack, modular bedroll, survival blanket, compass, electric lantern, utensils, collapsible cup, 10m of nylon cord, ground cloth, personal medkit, and a combat knife.
 In addition, the suits employ a filter mask of fairly standard manufacture, to filter air and provide protection against standard battlefield contaminants and lighter irritants.
-Each trooper is also given a complete “Winter Camo” snow suit, for deployment in cold weather environments.
+Each trooper was also given a complete “Winter Camo” snow suit, for deployment in cold weather environments.